 - Toss with brown sugar and cinnamon.

-- Layer in casserole dish, alternating between turnip and apple mixture, staring with turnips
+- Layer in casserole dish, alternating between turnip and apple mixture, starting with turnips

 - Begin and end with turnips.